-Virtual Meetings: In the event that Orange County is closed to the public, or has a declared emergency, or for as long as public health authorities recommend social distancing or limited inperson public gatherings for public health reasons, virtual public meetings and hearings may be used (via WebEx platform) to fulfill any public hearing requirements.
-Orange County still encourages the participation of all citizens, including elderly, minorities, and persons with limited

-English speaking proficiency, as well as persons with disabilities.
-To the extent possible, public hearings and meetings will be held at times convenient to potential and actual beneficiaries, and with accommodation for persons with disabilities upon request.
-After the meetings, recordings of the proceedings may be provided upon advanced request (please email <a href="https://doi.org/10.1001/journal.org
+Virtual Meetings: In the event that Orange County is closed to the public, or has a declared emergency, or for as long as public health authorities recommend social distancing or limited in person public gatherings for public health reasons, virtual public meetings and hearings may be used (via WebEx platform) to fulfill any public hearing requirements.
+Orange County still encourages the participation of all citizens, including elderly, minorities, and persons with limited English speaking proficiency, as well as persons with disabilities.
+To the extent possible, public hearings and meetings will be held at times convenient to potential and actual beneficiaries, and with accommodation for persons with disabilities, upon request.
+After the meetings, recordings of the proceedings may be provided upon advanced request (please email housing@ocfl.net to request).